Carlos Correa Player Props: Twins vs. Mariners

-On Tuesday, Carlos Correa (.432 on-base percentage in past 10 games, 124 points above season-long percentage) and the Minnesota Twins face the Seattle Mariners, whose starting pitcher will be Bryan Woo.
-First pitch is at 9:40 PM ET.
+Carlos Correa and his .378 on-base percentage over his past 10 games (69 points higher than his season-long percentage), will be in action for the Minnesota Twins against the Seattle Mariners and Luis Castillo on July 19 at 9:40 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Mariners.
+He hit a home run while going 2-for-6 in his most recent game against the Mariners.

 Carlos Correa Game Info & Props vs. the Mariners